plancomps/cbs-dev/cbs-latex/docs/macros.md

 : Break part of a displayed specification into lines, aligning on `&`.

-## Macro definitions
+## MathJax macro definitions

 The macro definitions used for MathJax are listed below.
 Corresponding definitions for use in $$\LaTeX$$ are to be added.

-> MathJax 3.1.1 does not support `\begingroup...\endgroup`.
+> MathJax 3.1.1 does not yet support `\begingroup...\endgroup`.
-> To use the same macro definitions on different pages, they currently need to be specified (less perspicuously) in the MathJax configuration.
+> To use the same macro definitions on different pages, it appears that they currently need to be specified (less perspicuously) in the MathJax configuration.

 ```latex
 \newcommand{\KEY}[1]{\text{\color{Gray}\mit{#1}\;\;}}